codeandcreate/Amiga-QNX-Wallpaper-Remakes/README.md

+__!
+Deprecated - further development will be done on https://codeberg.org/codeandcreate/Amiga-QNX-Wallpaper-Remakes !__

 # Amiga QNX Wallpaper Remakes

 These wallpapers are done with gimp and are inspired by the [never released QNX for Amiga](http://www.bambi-amiga.co.uk/amigahistory/qnxpup.html).